 Before we delve into the natural supplements that are valuable for treating anxiety, it's important to go over what these supplements mean for treating anxiety.
 The first thing to understand is that herbal supplements and medicine have the same purpose as prescription medication - to provide you with an immediate way of reducing the effects of anxiety while you figure out a way to cure it long term.

 That's where the key distinction is - if you're not going to pair it with some long term strategy, there's simply no point in using it.
-Take my anxiety test to find a long term treatment that works.
+Take my free 7 minute anxiety test to find a long term treatment that works.

 There's no such thing as a natural medicine that cures anxiety, because anxiety can't be "cured" through medicinal means.
 It can only be prevented in the moment, and will still come back as soon as you stop taking the supplement without additional help.